Skip to Content

 Never punish your Golden Retriever for showing distressing signs of separation anxiety or destructive behavior due to frustration.

-Many dog behaviorists believe that you can eliminate up to 90% of behavior problems if you exercise your dog adequately.
 Remember that Golden Retrievers were bred to retrieve ducks and other game birds for hunters due to their strength, stamina, and high work ethic.
-So how much exercise do Golden Retrievers need?

 The exercise requirements of a Golden Retriever depend on their age and general health.
-Puppies need five minutes of exercise per month of age, twice a day until they are fully grown.
-Adults should have at least two hours of activity per day.
-Senior dogs might only be able to manage 10-15 minutes.
+Puppies need five minutes of exercise per month of age, twice a day until fully grown.

 Large breed puppies should not be over-exercised as this can cause joint and bone problems while growing, but don’t worry, as you will soon get to know your dog and recognize when he’s had enough.

-My dog will put the brakes on, sit down, and looks up at me if she gets tired during a walk.
+My dog will put the brakes on, sit down, and look up at me if she gets tired during a walk.
 It’s her way of saying she’s had enough and wants to go home!

 If you have the option of leaving your Golden Retriever outside when you depart, it can provide him with an abundance of space to run around and feel calm.
 However, are they okay to be left out, or are they inside dogs?

-Golden Retrievers prefer to be inside dogs as they are highly social, people-loving, and prefer interaction.
 However, they can be outside dogs in certain climates due to their double coat, but only if you train them to stay outside from a young age and provide adequate shelter, such as a doghouse.

 If you’re unsure where to leave your Golden, let’s look at the advantages and disadvantages of inside and outside: